logo for easy-oil-painting-techniques.org

 Hi Delmus,

-I am so thankful that you approve of using the round brushes to paint with the oils. even I find it easier.
 I will try looking for liquin as I can't find the damar crystals.
-I have even asked for it in the hardware storestelling them that the crystals are dissolved in turpentine but they generally have lac crystals used for polishing the wood after dissolving them in the spirit instead of turp.
+I have even asked for it in the hardware stores.
+Explaining to them that the crystals are dissolved in turpentine but they generally have lacquer crystals used for polishing the wood after dissolving them in the spirit instead of turpentine.

-Do you have any Indian Artist friend who can give us a Hindi name for it. why is it used?
+Do you have any Indian Artist friend who can give us a Hindi name for it.
+Why is it used?
 Just to enhance drying or to simply make the painting durable and beautiful?

 Click here to add your own comments

 Join in and write your own page!
 It's easy to do.
 How?
+Simply click here to return to Frequently Asked Questions about Oil Painting Techniques..